jritt1337/Azure-AD/README.md

 ### Step 3 - Configuring the Domain Controller

-Once the Domain Controller VM is created, we need to set its private IP address to be static.
+Once the Domain Controller VM is created, we will need to set its private IP address to be static.
+This will allow us to use the Domain Controller as the DNS server for the Client.
 To do this, you will navigate to the Virtual Machines menu and click on the Domain Controller VM.
-Click **Networking > Network Settings** on the sidebar, and then click the NIC at the top of the screen.
+Click **Networking > Network Settings** on the sidebar, and then click the **NIC at the top of the screen**.

 <img width="804" height="520" alt="Screenshot 2026-04-28 at 9 17 02 PM" src="https://github.com/user-attachments/assets/34b3aae7-7eef-4eed-ad82-64214f86b9ba" />

-From here, click **ipconfig1**, and then change the Private IP address settings to **Static** and save.
+From here, click **ipconfig1**, and then change the Private IP address settings to **Static** and save. ***Take note of the Private IP address, as later we will need it when setting up the Domain Controller as the Client's DNS server.***

 <img width="1442" height="652" alt="Screenshot 2026-04-28 at 9 20 23 PM" src="https://github.com/user-attachments/assets/39d6a4a7-5f9a-4fdc-bd0a-8e1bd89d99b1" />